Updated June 2017

 Da na na na na na na na…

-I have been grappling with a major decision since the start of this year – Keep my place and live here, sell it, or rent it out.
+this last year – Keep my place and live here, sell it, or rent it out.
 What it all comes down to is exactly that – Should I stay or should I go??

 I’m not sure if you’ve seen my great city spoken about in the news lately (don’t all you FI peeps avoid TV?), but Chicago is in a bit of a slump…a happiness slump.
 Wop wop.
 Our violent crimes are out of control and apparently, as the 3rd largest city in the states, our city is causing the overall national crime rate to rise.
 Come on, Chicago!
 Get your shit together!!

 Regardless of all the hoopla (and gunfire), this is my city.
 I was born here.
-I was raised here…I have roots here.
+I was raised here.
+I have roots here.
 But things have changed.
 Remember the movie Little Shop of Horrors?
 Yup…those Chicago roots that I’ve nurtured since childhood have grown into a tangled mess around my neck and are slowly suffocating me – particularly the roots surrounding my neighborhood and condo.

 Next, it was the BF.
 J lives in the burbs and I live in the city…this makes us geographically undesirable to one another.
 Still, we made it work.
 I spent much of my time driving to his place (the flexibility of my job is ideal) and when I couldn’t he would drive 1.5 through traffic from his work to my place…not a fun commute to see his little lady.
 Sometime last winter we got busted by his dog-hating apartment complex for bringing Bubs, prompting J to continue the 1.5 hour drive to and from work several times a week.
 Thankfully, this July he moved into a new dog friendly apartment…with a yard…and free laundry!!

 Those are the downsides, and believe me, I know they could be waaaay worse.
 I have a roof over my head, running water I can make hot or cold, a fridge (sometimes I even have food in it!), AC, cable/internet, and 8 coin operated washers and dryers at my disposal.
 I am not complaining (well, maybe a little), I am just making the pros and cons bullet points so we can figure this out.
 So, let’s compare them to the upsides…